OpenPhysProject/OpenPhys/docs/100_Development_Overview.md

 ### Development Overview (for developers)
 OpenPhys is built on current web standards and best practices.
 It is a responsive, mobile first web app.
-The goal of this document is
+The goal of this document is to briefly describe the tools used and the project structure.
-to briefly describe the tools used and the project structure.
+The project files are stored in a git repository.

 #### Git Repository [OJ PLEASE FIX THIS UP.
 I DONT UNDERSTAND THE GIT/CLONE PROCESS.
 Does clone come before or after
 installation. what about user registratino on github. please explain outline here, then refer to git docs for details] All source code is stored in a git repository.
 In overview these are the steps to set up the repository:
-1. clone
+1. clone  (Clone the [OpenPhys repo](https://github.com/OpenPhysProject/OpenPhys.git).)
+Learn more about cloning a repo [here](https://help.github.com/articles/cloning-a-repository/).
 2. install git locally
 3. install SourceTree
 4. edit cloned files